anonpa/LPAADiffusion/README.md

 # LPAA-Diffusion

-This is the repro for LPAA-Diffusion
+This is the repro for LPAA-Diffusionas